PanDAWMS/panda-docs/docs/source/terminology/terminology.rst

 There are two brokerages in JEDI, task brokerage, and job brokerage.
 The task brokerage assigns tasks to storage resources if those tasks are configured to aggregate output, but final destinations are undefined.
-On the other hand, the job brokerage assigns jobs to compute resources.
-A single task can generate many jobs, and they can be assigned to multiple compute resources unless the task is configured to process the whole workload at a single compute resource.
+On the other hand, the job brokerage assigns jobs to computing resources.
+A single task can generate many jobs, and they can be assigned to multiple computing resources unless the task is configured to process the whole workload at a single computing resource.
-The details of brokerage algorithms are described in :doc:`JEDI </architecture/jedi>`.
+The details of brokerage algorithms are described in the :doc:`Brokerage </advanced/brokerage>` page.

 ---------